Ten glorious photos of world-famous monuments

 Saint Roch Chapel, Krasnobród, Poland.
 Damian Pankowiec

 “[The] best way to help a modest, otherwise unspectacular monument in gaining value in a picture is looking for the proper season; and for this picture autumn was chosen very well,” a jury member noted on Damian Pankowiec’s image of Saint Roch Chapel in Krasnobród, Poland.
 Imagining the chapel in any other season feels peaceful but not spectacular.
-The bright fall autumn foliage conveys the decisive moment that makes the ordinary extraordinary.
+The bright autumn foliage conveys the decisive moment that makes the ordinary extraordinary.

 Third place